okta/okta-oidc-js/packages/okta-react/README.md

 `okta-react` provides the necessary tools to build an integration with most common React-based SPA routers.

 - [Security](#security) - Allows you to supply your OpenID Connect client [configuration](#reference).
-Includes React context providers to allow the use of [useAuthState][], [useAuth][], or the [withOktaAuth][] Higher Order Component wrapper.
+Includes React context providers to allow the use of the [useOktaAuth][] React Hook, or the [withOktaAuth][] Higher Order Component wrapper.
 - [LoginCallback](#LoginCallback) - A simple component which handles the login callback when the user is redirected back to the application from the Okta login site.

 Users of routers other than `react-router` will have to add their own checks for authentication.
-The exact method will depend on your router, but the basic idea is to use [useAuthState][] to see if a `authState.isPending` is false and `authState.isAuthenticated` is true.
-If both are false, you can send them to login via `auth.login(...)`.
+The exact method will depend on your router, but the basic idea is to use [useOktaAuth][] to see if a `authState.isPending` is false and `authState.isAuthenticated` is true.
+If both are false, you can send them to login via `authService.login(...)`.

 ### Available Hooks

 These hooks require that the component be inside a `Security` component that provides the necessary context.
-Class-based components can gain access to the same information via the `withOktaAuth` Higher Order Component, which provides `auth` and `authState` as props to the wrapped component.
+Class-based components can gain access to the same information via the `withOktaAuth` Higher Order Component, which provides `authService` and `authState` as props to the wrapped component.

-- [useAuthState](#useAuthState) - provides an `authState` object that describes the current authentication.
+- [useOktaAuth](#useOktaAuth) - gives an object with two properties:
-- [useAuth](#useAuth) - provides access to the [Auth service][] object.
+  - `authService` - the [Auth service][] object that allows for modification of and deeper queries into the authentication state
+  - `authState` - the [Auth State][] object that shows the current authentication state of the user to your app

 ### Minimal Example in React Router
 #### Create Routes